Terrorist cells succeed because they are decentralized, self-determined, and focused on a mission, yet they are a part of a larger, concerted effort.

 Secondly, discover a problem that needs to be solved and create a body of work around the solution.
 Blogging and social media allow introverts to create online think tanks and institutions where affected groups can collaborate to tackle today’s problems.
 This framework will become more in demand and lucrative as society looks for new solution-based products and services.

 Thirdly, support like-minded individuals who are doing important work.
-For introverts, united but separate means that the collective needs of society are being addressed by independent introverts.
-Self-governing, reliable individuals are best served when they are encouraged to contribute new ideas as part of their self-discovery.
+For introverts, united but separate means that independent introverts are addressing the collective needs of society.
+Self-governing, reliable individuals are best served when encouraged to contribute new ideas as part of their self-discovery.
 For introverts, life is an intellectual pursuit where hypotheses are constantly tested.

-Finally, introverts must discover ways to monetize their creativity, so that they can produce the lifestyle they desire and connect with meaningful people on their terms.
+Finally, introverts must discover ways to monetize their creativity to produce the lifestyle they desire and connect with meaningful people on their terms.
 As creators, the ability to fashion a life from their imagination is having paradise on earth.

 Terrorists exist because they have failed to discover new and innovative ways to thrive in the field of ideas.